-If we are to be brutally honest, few of us get to this place without having some bit of trepidation about how we look, or how our bodies feel and perform.
+If we are to be brutally honest, few of us get to this place without having some bit of trepidation about our post 50 body image – not only how we look, but how our bodies feel and perform.
 Even the most fit 50+ woman or man you see is experiencing the relentless effects of aging.
 It’s inevitable.
 Whether it’s cellulite, wrinkles, or your boobs entering a new ZIP Code, it’s life and a natural progression.

 Again, let’s be honest… Those 50, 60 and 70-year-old women we see in magazines who are stunning and look like their high school yearbook photo probably have the means and opportunity to:

 a) spend all their time and attention on their bodies